 Q. Isn't wire-wrap unreliable?

 A. Not if you do it right.
-In the twenty years I've used WW, I've never had a wrap fail.
-It has been 100.00% reliable.
+In the thirty years I've used WW, I've never had a wrap fail.
+It has been 100.00%

+reliable.
 I may be more meticulous than I need to be, but it gives peace of mind.
-With good workmanship, the gizmo will last longer than
+With good workmanship, the gizmo will last

-we'll be around.
-The whole idea is that tightly wrapping clean wire on clean posts makes a chemical weld at each corner of the
+longer than we'll be around.
+The whole idea is that tightly wrapping clean wire on clean posts makes a chemical weld at each corner

 unaffected by vibration.
-If you unwrap with the tool (as to fix a mistake), with a careful touch you can sometimes feel
+If you unwrap with the tool (as to fix a mistake or make a modification), with a careful touch you

 Q. Do you solder after that?

-sloppy work.
+result of sloppy work.
 The only wraps I solder are where the post is not a standard .025" square post.
-One example is LEDs, where the
+One example is LEDs,

-smaller (albeit square) lead may mean the tool doesn't really make the corners bite into the wire and make a gas-tight connection.
-Another
+where the smaller (albeit square) lead may mean the tool doesn't really make the corners bite into the wire and make a gas-tight connection.

-example is round-leaded devices if you wrap wire onto them.
-I don't recommend wire-wrapping those though unless the leads are fairly thick and
+Another example is round-leaded devices if you wrap wire onto them.
+I don't recommend wire-wrapping those though unless the leads are fairly

 Q. So what about discretes which don't go nicely into WW sockets?